 What We Ate:

 What DIDN’T we eat might be the more appropriate question.
 This was a non-stop parade of food, fine restaurants, and pastries.
 I was excited to find many delicious lunch and dinner options in Boston, but found the bakery scene proved to be rather lackluster.
-There was, however, no shortage of amazing cocktails and pubs, and we also loved checking out the food truck scene at Rose Kennedy Greenway.
+There was, however, no shortage of amazing cocktails and pubs.
+We also loved checking out the food truck scene at Rose Kennedy Greenway.

-Although we arrived in Martha’s Vineyard in what we were told was the last big week before the island shut down for the season, we still found many of the places recommended by friends to be open!
-Our palates were equally happy to learn that the Martha’s Vineyard Food and Wine Festival was taking place while we were there, and Brett and I were lucky enough to snag tickets to the main tasting on Saturday afternoon.
+We arrived in Martha’s Vineyard in what we were told was the last big week before the island shut down for the season.
+Luckily, we still found many of the places recommended by friends to be open!
+Our palates were equally happy to learn that the Martha’s Vineyard Food and Wine Festival was taking place while we were there.
+Brett and I were lucky enough to snag tickets to the main tasting on Saturday afternoon.
 Dozens of wine purveyors and chefs from the Northeast flocked to the island to serve up their goods, and it was a ball.
 There’s nothing like day drinking and bite-sized appetizers to help you make friends in a new place.
 If you’re ever in the region during the festival, I highly recommend giving it a try!
 See below for the full list of local restaurants we visited during our time away.

 An enoteca and restaurant by James Beard Award-winning chef Karen Akunowicz.
 We enjoyed delicious handmade pastas and Italian liquors there.